corunet/command-a-meet/README.md

 _Command a meet_ will create a 30' event on your main calendar, called "tabs VS spaces", with a Google Meet conference.
 Then it will publish a message in your channel with the Google Meet link.

 ## License
-The project is available as open source under the terms of the [Apache 2 License](LICENSE).
+The project is available as open source under the terms of the [MPL 2.0](LICENSE).

-Google Meet™ is a trademark of Google LLC.
+Google Meet™ & Google Suite™ are trademarks of Google LLC.

 Mattermost™ is a trademark of Mattermost, inc.